-In Vanuatu, there are two types of licenses for the financial sector, the financial institution license and the banking license.
-The main difference is that the financial institution license prevents the provision of the checking accounts service, since most other banking services are available.
-Most offshore banks under the exempt company structure operate under the license of financial institution.
+In Vanuatu, there are two types of licenses for the financial sector, the financial institution license, and the banking license.
+The main difference is that the financial institution license prevents the provision of the checking accounts service since most other banking services are available.
+Most offshore banks under the exempt company structure operate under the license of a financial institution.

 Under the International Banking Act, a financial institution with a minimum paid-in capital of at least USD 500,000 can be established.
 Subject to the approval of the Reserve Bank, the capital may be held in a foreign financial institution and may be invested in approved financial instruments.
 It may not be required to hold a banking license in another reputable jurisdiction.
 The Reserve Bank will conduct a due diligence process, to verify that the company has a sound business plan, shareholders and directors have good bona fides and evaluation of facility property, management and capital (source and structure) to assess risk management.